qlaxd/hr-agent/docs/PRD.md

 - All original candidate documents will remain within the secure Google Workspace environment.
 - The application will process data in-memory or in a secure, temporary storage location within the approved hosting environment.
 - A strict data anonymization process for all personally identifiable information (PII) must be implemented and approved before using any external services (e.g., LLM APIs).
-- The system must be fully compliant with GDPR and KIBT's internal data security policies.
+- The system must be fully compliant with GDPR and KIBIT's internal data security policies.

 ### 8.3.
 Scalability & performance
 - The architecture must be designed to handle the current and future size of the candidate database without significant performance degradation.